Susan Salomone’s non-profit is helping families fight addiction.

 Salomone, who has a Master’s degree in counseling, now works with families of those with addictions and helps them through a common misconception.
 “The families think that when [their loved ones] go to rehab and get out they're going to be better,” she says.
 “That's what I thought.
 It's the furthest thing from the truth.
 When they get out, if they make it through rehab, that's just the beginning of the journey.”

-Salomone is sharing the full story of that journey as a special guest during Guideposts’ Celebrate Recovery Facebook Live on September 12 at noon.
-Through events like Celebrate Recovery and the free community informational sessions Drug Crisis in Our Backyard holds for families, Salomone is hoping to reduce the stigma of addiction and raise awareness about the crisis.
+Through events like Guideposts' Celebrate Recovery, and the free community informational sessions Drug Crisis in Our Backyard holds for families, Salomone is hoping to reduce the stigma of addiction and raise awareness about the crisis.
 When asked about her hopes for the legacy of her son Justin and Drug Crisis in Our Backyard, she says:

 “I know that we're saving one person at a time, saving one family at a time, helping people understand that this can happen to anyone.”
 She says, “drugs happen to anyone.”